bartificer/programming-by-stealth/docs/_tidbits/tidbit16.md

 The biggest problem with the LAMP stack is Apache.
 It was the first successful web server, so while it's very robust and battle-hardened, it is also quite primitive in some rather fundamental ways.
 Most notably, in how it handles simultaneous requests.
 Basically, the problem is all those memory-hungry worker processes hanging around waiting on various kinds of IO (input/output) from the file system and/or the database.

 The other pain point is Apache's approach of embedding the ability to process PHP directly into each web worker process using `mod_php`.
 Teaching Apache to execute PHP with `mod_php` works effectively, but not efficiently!
-Apache is not optimised to be a PHP server, its design is intentionally generic, allowing it to serve web apps written in just about any language.
+Apache is not optimised to be a PHP server; its design is intentionally generic, allowing it to serve web apps written in just about any language.
 It's a jack of all languages, but a master of none, so to speak 🙂

 Can we replace Apache with something else?

 ### The New Architecture

 The move to Allison's current stack involved upgrading to a new version of Linux (CentOS 8), and two significant changes to the stack — the replacement of Apache, and the Addition of Cloudflare.
-The Linux upgrade is unremarkable, and has in fact been repeated since to [Rocky Linux](https://rockylinux.org) 9, so let's look at the other changes in turn.
+The Linux upgrade is unremarkable and has in fact been repeated since to [Rocky Linux](https://rockylinux.org) 9, so let's look at the other changes in turn.

 ### Apache → NGINX + PHP-FPM